Commissioner of the Bangalore City Police

 The Commissioner of Police, Bangalore City is the head of the Bangalore City Police.
 Founded in July 1963, the post has been held by 32 officers of the Indian Police Service (IPS), the first of whom was C. Chandy.
 The average length of tenure is 1 year, 8 months; Bangalore's longest-serving Police Commissioner is P. G. Halarnkar, who held office for 3 years, 9 months in the mid-1980s.
-The current incumbent is Pratap Reddy, who has held office since May 2022.
+The incumbent is Seemanth Kumar Singh, who is serving from 6 June 2025 onwards.
+The Commissioner of Police, Bangalore City has the rank of Additional Director General of Police (ADGP) in the Karnataka state police hierarchy.